-You can use the Defer Updates option in your Settings, to delay the installation of Windows 10 April 2018 Update v1803 also called as the Spring Creators Update on your computer.
+You can use the Defer Updates option in your Settings, to delay the installation of Windows 10 October 2018 Update v1809 on your computer.
 Some of you may want to adopt the policy of wait-and-watch and read the reports about the new update and its performance.
 It is a fact that Windows 10 updates do tend to create problems for a few – those few may be a very small number, but nevertheless, they exist.
 Delaying the installation by a month or two will give Microsoft the time to iron out and fix any possible bugs that may exist in this new upgrade.
 This post will show you how to do it.

 There under the Choose when updates are installed category, you will see an entry:

-If you wish to defer installation of security updates, you may select a figure from 0 to 30 under the heading – A qualiy update includes security improvements.
+If you wish to defer installation of security updates, you may select a figure from 0 to 30 under the heading – A quality update includes security improvements.

 This setting is available in Windows 10 Pro, Windows 10 Enterprise & Windows 10 Education editions only.
 Windows 10 Pro and Home users cannot disable automatic updates, although there is a workaround to turn off Windows Updates.